ApollonIUGB77/MsuGlobalBuddy/README.md

 © 2026 Aboubacar Sidick Meite (ApollonIUGB77) — All Rights Reserved

   This is a code bundle for Msu Global Buddy+ App.
-The original project is available at https://www.figma.com/design/uBNnACtVg2NJDTHg0TGGCB/Msu-Global-Buddy--App.
+The original project is available if needed.

   ## Running the code